guildai/guild.ai/pages/cheatsheets/commands.md

 #### Run a random search

-Use [search space functions](term:flag-search-space-function) to implicitly trigger the use of the `random` optiizer.
+Use [search space functions](term:flag-search-space-function) to implicitly trigger the use of the `random` optimizer.

 ``` command
 guild run train -m 10 lr=loguniform[1e-5:1e-2] batch_size=50